mmf2311/netflix-clone-trial/README.md

-Certainly!
-Below is the complete code and documentation for your project, including the necessary updates for handling secrets and environment variables, as well as the new user experience document.
+Sure, here is the complete code and documentation with the updated GitHub Actions workflow:

 ### GitHub Repository Structure
 ```plaintext